HPE-Haven-OnDemand/slackbot-havenondemand/README.md

-# Slackbot search using Haven OnDemand
+# Haven OnDemand powered Slackbot
-Slackbot that takes incorporates searching through your Haven OnDemand text indexes within a slack channel.
+Slackbot that incorporates searching through your Haven OnDemand text indexes and text analytics for users within a Slack channel.

 ## How to download and run
 1. Clone it to your computer